saundesh/track-my-team/README.md

 # Track My Team!

-Track My Team: A web app that will track all sports team events.
-This web app uses Django as the web framework alongside Python and Javascript.
+A web app that will track and manage all sports team.
+This web app uses Django and Bootstrap.

 <!-- ## Week 1